 Malcolm Bowie Prize

-Malcolm Bowie was not only the most eminent and inspirational Anglophone scholar of French literature and theory of his generation, he was a towering figure in the field because of his tireless devotion to the scholarly community in the UK and beyond.
-His service to the Society for French Studies is just one example of this: he was President of the Society from 1994 to 1996, as well as General Editor of its journal (French Studies) from 1980 to 1987.
-The Society felt that it was particularly appropriate to honour his memory by founding a prize for which only early-career scholars are eligible, since he was a remarkable mentor to countless younger scholars, nationally and internationally.
+Malcolm Bowie (1943–2007) was not only the most eminent and inspirational Anglophone scholar of French literature and theory of his generation, but a towering figure in the field because of his tireless devotion to the scholarly community in the UK and beyond.
+His service to the Society for French Studies is just one example: he was President of the Society from 1994 to 1996, as well as General Editor of its journal French Studies from 1980 to 1987.
+The Society felt that it was particularly appropriate to honour his memory by founding a prize for which only early-career researchers are eligible, since he was a remarkable mentor to countless younger scholars, nationally and internationally.

 Conditions and how to enter